HugoDF/node-test-runner-examples/README.md

 ## npm scripts

 - `npm run test` will run the core test suite
-- `npm run test:all` will all the test commands
+- `npm run test:all` will run all the test commands
 - `npm run test:seq` will run the core test suite with 1 concurrency
 - `npm run test:par` will run the core test suite with 5 concurrency
 - `npm run test:only` will run the `.only.js` test suite (demonstrating how to use `.only`)